Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: COMPUTATION OF THE VISIBILITY

 For a perfectly compensated SU(1,1) interferometer as discussed in \Cref{sec:perfect_compens_interf}, we find

 where~\cite{PRR5}

-and therefore,~$v=\SI{100}{\percent}$, regardless of any other parameter.
+and therefore, \revA{it follows from \Cref{eq:nsuto_CCYYCC} that} $v=\SI{100}{\percent}$, regardless of any other parameter.
 This is also evident from the fact that at the dark fringe, which here occurs exactly at~$\phi=\pi$, the integral intensity is always identically zero, see the discussion in \refcite{PRR5}.